Anthony Daniels: Post-production and 1977 release

-Paul Scanlon wrote in an article for Rolling Stone that the droids "practically steal the film" but made no reference to Daniels.
+Jesse Kornbluth of New Times made numerous references to C-3PO and Paul Scanlon of Rolling Stone said that the droids "practically steal the film" however they made no references to Daniels.
 Daniels was depressed with his lack of recognition after the film's successful release; he attributes this to Lucasfilm wanting audiences to believe that the droids were real and not actors in costumes.
 He said, "I was not allowed to be a part of it and it took me many, many years to begin to feel a part."
 In 2019, Daniels told RadioTimes.com that due to being inside a full-body costume "the anonymity of it was always a struggle."
-The success and cultural impact of Star Wars led to further sequels rounding out the original trilogy, another two trilogies, two standalone films, television shows, documentaries, radio series, video games, concerts, conventions and a theme park ride which continued Daniels' association with the franchise for the next decades.
+In the same year, he told BBC Radio 5 Live that he felt "rejected, redacted and ignored" when he was left out of the publicity of the first film.
+On the other hand, in a 2009 article appearing in Star Wars Insider, he said while his character "is known throughout the world" but he is not, being inside a full-body costume allowed him to have privacy.